Alejogb1/job-board/blog-data/how-does-termions-cursorpos-interact-with-standard-output.md

 id: "how-does-termions-cursorpos-interact-with-standard-output"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 It's a question that seems straightforward but actually reveals some fascinating nuances about terminal interaction.
 I've personally spent a good chunk of time debugging terminal-based apps, and issues around cursor position tracking are common culprits.
 So, let's break down how termion's `cursor_pos()` functions in relation to standard output (stdout).

 Termion, for those unfamiliar, is a Rust crate that abstracts away the complexities of interacting with terminal input and output.
 Specifically, `cursor_pos()` is meant to provide the current cursor position within the terminal window.
 Now, the key thing to understand is that terminals maintain their own internal state regarding the cursor's location.
 This state is updated based on escape sequences received by the terminal emulator.
-So, termion's `cursor_pos()` doesn't magically "know" where the cursor is; rather, it sends specific escape sequences to the terminal to *ask* for that information.
+So, termion's `cursor_pos()` doesn't magically "know" where the cursor is; rather, it sends specific escape sequences to the terminal to _ask_ for that information.

 This is an important distinction.
 When we’re printing text via stdout using standard methods (like `println!`, or `io::stdout().write_all()`), we are explicitly controlling the cursor movement through the characters being sent.
 Each newline character moves the cursor down one line and to the beginning, for example.
-However, these actions *don't necessarily* update an external process (like a termion app) about the true state of the cursor – unless *it* also sends specific requests to query.
+However, these actions _don't necessarily_ update an external process (like a termion app) about the true state of the cursor – unless _it_ also sends specific requests to query.

 Here’s how `cursor_pos()` fundamentally works under the hood: When called, it writes a specific control sequence (usually the Device Status Report sequence `\x1b[6n`) to stdout.
 The terminal, upon receiving this, is supposed to respond with another sequence, a Cursor Position Report, formatted like `\x1b[line;columnR`, where 'line' and 'column' are decimal representations of the cursor's current line and column respectively.
 Termion’s implementation, on receiving this, parses these values out and returns the position as `(line: u16, column: u16)`.

 The critical interplay arises from the fact that the terminal's cursor position state is only influenced by two main sources: 1) control sequences (like those from `cursor_pos()` or others that manipulate the cursor directly) and 2) the characters written to standard output.
-Regular text output (letters, numbers, etc.) moves the cursor *as it's written*.
+Regular text output (letters, numbers, etc.) moves the cursor _as it's written_.
 The problem emerges when the application has lost track of the true cursor state, or the program assumes the terminal cursor state matches its own internal state, which often is not the case.

 Now, let’s get into some examples to solidify this.